 Take hold of your upper eye lid by the eye lashes and pull the lid down over your bottom lid.
 Hold in place while you roll your eye around in a circle several times.
 My grandmother taught me this 50 years ago and it has always worked.

 Try lightly closing your eyes and blowing your nose.
 The object usually moves to the corner of the eye.

 Get an eye cup at the pharmacy.
 It looks like a shot glass but is saddleshaped.
 Use a sterile rinse in it and follow directions.
 Heaven-sent.

 I worked for ophthalmologists for about 13 years.
 Their solution was this: Stare straight ahead.
 Now look toward your nose and close your eyes.
-Repeat until the foreign body is in the inner corner of your eye.
-Now you can scrape it out with a clean fingernail.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a long hair that has wrapped itself around my eyeball in my sleep.
 I can feel it and I can't see to get it.
 How do I remove it?

 Pull your eyelid down and hold it for a couple of minutes.
 The tears in your eye should wash the hair out.

 Try a water bath.
 If that does not dislodge it, pull your eyelid down over the bottom of your eye and look around.
 If you're unsuccessful, it'd be good to get a professional to look at it.